 Colors on screen act differently than printed colors.
 Often, combinations that would work in a print design vibrate on screen, or can lead to eye strain, definitely not something that leads to a good user experience.
 The key is to create enough contrast to be visually interesting, without being distracting or detrimental to the design and function of the site.

 It used to be that when designing for the web, you were restricted to 216 web-safe colors if you wanted to make sure what you were using would look the same across different computers.
-Now, the percentage of users using inferior displays is negligible, and web designers have the freedom to design for the largest target audience.
+Now, the percentage of users using inferior displays is negligible, and custom web designers have the freedom to design for the largest target audience.
 It should still be noted, that a variety of people will see your website differently than you design it.
 Color-blindness in some form can affect 5% of males and up to 1% of females, so make sure that you are not relying heavily on color contrasts alone for distinguishing important elements.
 Elderly people or other visually impaired people may have similar problems, and not respond to colors that are similar.
 Sometimes, viewing your design from further away than normal, or slightly squinting your eyes can spotlight problems that others may have when viewing your site.

 On top of visibility issues, there is no way to control if a user tweaks their alpha channel setting on their mac, or turns the contrast down, or turns up only the blue channel because they like the cooler look.
 Will your color selection and design stand up to such punishment?
 Try your design in a few different settings to make sure you have something that will appeal to the greatest number of people, and have the greatest impact, no matter what the goals of your website.